-As of January 2, 2021, the Company held two foreign currency forward contracts denominated in Singapore Dollars with a notional value of \$11.9 million.
+As of January 1, 2022, the Company held one foreign currency forward contract denominated in Singapore Dollars with a notional value of \$3.7 million, and two foreign currency forward contracts denominated in Indian Rupees with an aggregate notional value of \$7.4 million and one foreign currency forward contract denominated in the Hungarian Forint with a notional value of \$2.1 million.
 The fair value of foreign contracts and contract losses recognized in income were not material for any of the periods presented.